Corrupted Blood incident: Zul'Gurub raid and pandemic origins

-Blizzard released the first World of Warcraft raid on September 13, 2005, when the jungle region of Zul'Gurub was added to the game's open world.
+Zul'Gurub was added to the game's open world on September 13, 2005.
+It was the game's fourth major raid and the first intended for 20 players.
 The boss of this region was Hakkar the Soulflayer, who would cast a debuff on players called "Corrupted Blood".
 After Hakkar cast Corrupted Blood on one player in a raid group, the debuff would be transmitted to other player characters in close proximity.
 The effects of Corrupted Blood were intended to last for 10 seconds, or until the players defeated Hakkar, whichever came first.
 One of Hakkar's healing mechanisms was to temporarily stun a raid party and drain their blood.
-Blizzard developers intended for players to defeat Hakkar by first weakening him with attacks and then exposing themselves to Corrupted Blood.
-When Hakkar attempted to heal himself, he would become exposed to the debuff and die from the effects of Corrupted Blood.
+Blizzard developers intended for players to defeat Hakkar by first weakening him with attacks and then exposing themselves to Corrupted Blood - which would cause Hakkar to take damage when he tried to heal himself using the players' blood.

-Developers had intended to limit the effects of the debuff to the Zul'Gurub region, but several factors led to its spread throughout the in-game universe.
-First, World of Warcraft enabled fast travel, which allowed player characters to quickly move to large population centers from more remote regions like Zul'Gurub, sometimes while still under the effects of Corrupted Blood.
-Some players, unaware that the effects of the debuff would expire upon defeating Hakkar, reacted to their character's infection with panic and would fast travel out of the dungeon while still carrying the contagious debuff.